circuito-suman/74HC595ledmatrixlibrary/README.md

 # 💡LEDMatrix Library

 ## Introduction

 This library provides functions to control an LED matrix using an ESP8266 microcontroller.
-It allows for horizontal and vertical scrolling of text, as well as basic LED manipulation.It also comes with a python program to sent it basic patterns over wifi via udp port.
+It allows for horizontal and vertical scrolling of text, as well as basic LED manipulation.

 ## 🚀Installation

-    To use this library, download it from the release page or
+    To use this library, download it from the release page

+or

 ```
     git clone https://github.com/circuito-suman/74HC595ledmatrixlibrary
     cd 74HC595ledmatrixlibrary